Lone Star State of Mind

-Lone Star State of Mind was the fifth studio album released by Nanci Griffith, and her first album for MCA Records.
-Griffith's music took a turn from her original folk music base into more commercially viable country music.
+Lone Star State of Mind is the fifth studio album released by American musician Nanci Griffith, and her first album for MCA Records.
+With the album, Griffith's music took a turn from her original folk music base into more commercially viable country music.
 For this album, she enlisted the talents of veteran country producer Tony Brown.
-The album garnered her first appearance on the Billboard Country charts, rising to #23 on the Country Albums chart, and was her highest charting album.
+The album garnered her first appearance on the Billboard Country charts, rising to No. 23 on the Country Albums chart, and was her highest-charting album on the chart.
+It was also a massive success in the United Kingdom, where it topped the country albums chart and spent over a year in the top 20.
 The title track, "Lone Star State of Mind," became the first of only three Griffith singles to enter the Top 40 of the Billboard Hot Country Singles chart.
-It peaked at #36, while two other singles from the album, "Cold Hearts/Closed Minds" and "Trouble in the Fields", reached #64 and #57 respectively.
-"From a Distance" failed to chart because it was released only as a promotional single in the USA.
-That song successfully hit the charts when Bette Midler covered it in 1990.
+It peaked at No. 36, while two other singles from the album, "Cold Hearts/Closed Minds" and "Trouble in the Fields", reached No. 64 and No. 57 respectively.
+The song "From a Distance" would go on to become a major pop hit when covered by Bette Midler in 1990.